-Tacofino: I have been living in Vancouver for about 8 months now and somehow (unintentionally, except for the last month) have avoided visiting Tacofino.
+Tacofino: I was living in Vancouver for about 8 months and somehow (unintentionally, until the last month) avoided visiting Tacofino.
 Well that’s okay, because we were going to Tofino which meant I could visit the OG.
 We arrived at Tacofino probably at peak time (aka lunch time) and joined the masses in one long (socially distanced) queue.
 Fortunately we had a black lab puppy in the line behind us, so that kept us well entertained.
 We had to wait about 25 minutes to order and then a further 25 for food, so it took us about an hour from when we arrived to be leaving with our meal.

 We took our goods to the beach, because why not!?
 It was close and a great setting to eat our lunch.
 We had ordered multiple fish tacos (the Tacofino speciality), a chicken burrito and the potentially famous, diablo cookie (I’m not sure if it is actually famous, but I saw it in a recipe book recently as one of Tacofino’s most popular dishes).
 It was well worth the wait, particularly the fish tacos (which of course we ate first).
 They reminded me why fish tacos remain my favourite food of all time!
 The chicken burrito was good too: definitely the best value item on the menu (this would apply to any burrito) as it was crammed full of Mexican goodness.
 We ate the cookie last: a decadent balance of chocolate, salt and chili – a delightful way to finish up!

-1909 Kitchen: located at the Tofino Resort and Marina, Andy and I saved this sweet spot for our final evening in Tofino.
-Earlier in the year we watched Paul Moran take out the title of Top Chef Canada, and we knew all too well that his baby is the 1909 Kitchen.
+1909 Kitchen: located at the Tofino Resort and Marina, Andy and I have twice now saved this sweet spot for our final evening in Tofino.
+Early on in 2020 we watched Paul Moran take out the title of Top Chef Canada, and we knew all too well that his baby is the 1909 Kitchen.
 To our delight, we weren’t to be disappointed.
 The menu is extremely accessible to all tastes, ages and all budgets.
 Everything sounded delicious – I was very familiar with the menu before we even arrived.

 We scored ourselves an incredible seat – located waterside, it was hard not to in this particular setting.
 The views were beautiful: literally 180° spanning the entire waterfront and all the nearby buildings.
 There are so many little islands, so many boats and the whole evening possessed a majestic moodiness that I just could not get enough of.
 It was a little chilly, so fortunately there were outdoor heaters that we could use.